clairelin23/0617/README.md

 7. Scholarly Articles: Evidence of the beneficiary's authorship of scholarly articles in professional journals or other major media.
 8. Critical Employment: Evidence that the beneficiary has been employed in a critical or essential capacity for organizations with a distinguished reputation.
 9. High Remuneration: Evidence that the beneficiary has commanded or will command a high salary or other remuneration.

-The system automatically gives a rating of high when Nobel Prize is rewarded to the beneficiary or when the person satisfy at least 3 categories, a rating of medium when the beneficiary satisfy exactly 3 categories, and a rating of low when the beneficuary satisfy less then 3 categories.
+The system automatically gives a rating of high when Nobel Prize is rewarded to the beneficiary or when the person satisfy > 3 categories, a rating of medium when the beneficiary satisfy exactly 3 categories, and a rating of low when the beneficuary satisfy less then 3 categories.
 ## System Design
 ### High-Level Architecture
 1. Input Handling: Receives the CV text.